pi-josh/Furever-ComFUNion/README.md

 ## Business Rules

-- Each application requires a veterinarian to manage it.
+- Each application requires a Veterinarian to manage it.
-- A maximum of 5 pets is permitted per application.
+- One pet per application only.
-- Veterinarians' services are not exclusive to a single application.
+- Veterinarian's services are not strictly exclusive to a single application.
-- Each pet has its own appointment.
-- Clients can adopt and rehome animals, and vice versa.
+- Clients can adopt and rehome, vice versa.

 ---